ibm-cloud-docs/openshift/openshift_why.md

 <br />

-## Comparison between OpenShift and native Kubernetes clusters
+## Comparison between OpenShift and community Kubernetes clusters
 {: #openshift_kubernetes}

-Both OpenShift and native Kubernetes clusters are production-ready container platforms that are tailored for enterprise workloads.
+Both OpenShift and community Kubernetes clusters are production-ready container platforms that are tailored for enterprise workloads.
 The following table compares and contrasts some common characteristics that can help you choose which container platform is right for your use case.
 {: shortdesc}

 |Characteristics|Kubernetes clusters|OpenShift clusters|